Curacao Visitors Guide

 1. Stroll The Streets Of Willemstad

 The capital city of Willemstad, Curacao, is a vibrant melting pot of cultures ready for you to explore.
 A UNESCO World Heritage Site, Willemstad features beautiful Dutch architecture, stunning waterways, tropical scenery, and a buzzing culinary scene.
-The city is named after Dutch governor Willem II van Oranje, and original historical buildings from both the 17th and 18th centuries remain today.
+The city is named after Dutch governor Willem II, Prince of Orange, and original historical buildings from both the 17th and 18th centuries remain today.
 You’ll find trendy sidewalk cafes and waterways reminiscent of those in Amsterdam.

 Check out the Pietermaai and Punda areas for fantastic restaurants, galleries, and unique shops.
 While in Punda, stroll Handelskade, a Colonial Dutch row of buildings painted in bright pinks, oranges, and blues.
 Check out Old Market during your visit and try delicious local specialties like goat stew.